connor2033/connor2033/README.md

 # Hi there, I'm Connor 👋

-⚡ I'm a Computer Science student at Western University expecting to gradutate in Spring 2023!
+⚡ I'm a 4th year Computer Science student at Western University expecting to gradutate in Spring 2023!

 👩‍💻 Starting in May 2021 I did a 16-month Software Development internship at J.D.
 Power and got a lot of great experience!